passcod/blook/2017-may-10-monthly-update.md

 containers and got fatal and critical errors straight out of the gate.
 So much for that idea.

-## npm 5 beta

-I ran npm4 and npm5 installs on some of our actual codebases at work and some of my own personal ones, and measured the timings and differences.
-The results are very exciting!
-[Read the full post][npm5-diffs].

-[npm5-diffs]:

 ## [Catflap]

 A small single-purpose development tool for server reloading.
 Initially from a